cardano-scaling/alba/design/design.md

 so the overhead shouldn't be large.

 ## Choice of hash function
-The "random" functions $H_0$, $H_1$, $H_2$ and others in ALBA constructions need to be implemented using some concrete function, either a cryptographic hash function modeled as a random oracle or a
+The "random" functions $H_0$, $H_1$, $H_2$ and others in the ALBA constructions need to be implemented using some concrete function, either a cryptographic hash function modeled as a random oracle or a
 [pseudorandom function](https://en.wikipedia.org/wiki/Pseudorandom_function_family).
 There are numerous options available for one or both models:
 SHA, BLAKE, AES, ChaCha, etc.

-In our implementation, we will let the user provide his own function.
+In our implementation, we will let users provide their own function.
 Hash functions evolve, old ones get broken (SHA-1), and so our ALBA implementation shouldn't get stuck with an inefficient / broken hash function.
 Moreover, the user might want to instantiate ALBA with a PRF (e.g. AES) instead